omermir01/MegaTron/README.md

 We are a group of 5 adventrous and innovative software developers.

 ### Project
-Blackboardlike system ( The Bagpack )
+Blackboard Management system ( BirdBox )

 ### Purpose of Project
 The purpose of this Project is to create a blackboard System.